LeedsCodeDojo/FPvsOOP/Object Oriented Rules.md

 3. Wrap All Primitives And Strings
 4. First Class Collections
 5. One Dot Per Line
-6. Don’t Abbreviate
-7. Keep All Entities Small
-8. No Classes With More Than Two Instance Variables
+6. No More Than Two Instance Variables
-9. No Getters/Setters/Properties
+7. No Setters/Properties

 ### 1. Only One Level Of Indentation Per Method